 Doctor of Education Degree (Ed.
 D.)

-The Curry School of Education and Human Development Doctor of Education prepares highly qualified practitioner-scholars who will be educational leaders within their organizations.
+The UVA School of Education and Human Development Doctor of Education prepares highly qualified practitioner-scholars who will be educational leaders within their organizations.
 These individuals will be well prepared for employment in a number of settings (e.g., K-12 settings, non-profits, policy organizations, or in higher education).

 A successful Ed.D. candidate is: